-To further encourage community groups to participate in road safety, the Road Safety Community Grant Program provides upto $5,000 in event grants.
-Successful applicants will be supplied with a road safety message with relevant information and suggestions for supporting policies.
+To further encourage community groups to participate in road safety, the Road Safety community grant program provides up to $5,000 for each event grant.

-Applications must be received at least three months prior to the event and are assessed monthly.
+Applications must be received at least 3 months prior to the event and are assessed monthly.

-All event grant applications are assessed by the Road Safety Community Grants Committee.
-The grant amount will be based on:
+All event grant applications are assessed by the Road Safety community grants committee and the grant amount is based on:

 - Supporting policies.